Applies to editions of Google Workspace and other paid subscriptions in your Google Admin console.

-All Google service accounts with European Union (EU) business addresses fall within the scope of value-added tax (VAT).
+Any Google Account with a European Union (EU) business address falls within the scope of value-added tax (VAT).

 During billing setup for your service, you select your account type: Business or Individual.
-A Business account means that you’re engaged in economic activity; that is, you expect to receive revenue from your activities.
+A Business account means you’re engaged in economic activity; you expect to receive revenue from your activities.
 Business account customers include corporations, affiliates, sole traders, self-employed merchants, and partnerships.